XiaoyuJiang17/BSc_MiRNA-Disease-Association-Prediction-Using-Deep-Learning/README.md

 # MiRNA-Disease Association Prediction Using Deep Learning/ Summer Project
-Including: Codes for reproduction of models in paper such as DRMDA, WBSMDA, VAEMDA and also our proposed Bi-directional GAN model
+Including: Codes for reproduction of models in papers such as DRMDA, WBSMDA, VAEMDA and also our proposed Bi-directional GAN model